freedomofpress/securedrop/docs/kernel_troubleshooting.rst

 Once you hit a key, you will be able to interact with the menu with the up (⬆) and down (⬇) keys.
 Select “Ubuntu” as shown above, and press “e” to edit the boot options.
 In the line that begins “linux”, replace the word “quiet” with “single”.
-Note that the word "quiet" may be wrapped, as in the screenshot below:
+Note that the word "quiet" may be wrapped.
+Once you have performed the replacement, the output on your console should look similar to the screenshot below.

 |GRUB in edit mode|